to the World of Reading and Technology

 as a resource for information.

 Welcome to WFRES News, when most schools would urge students to turn the TV off, we want it on.
 Putting the students in charge of production, the television becomes a teacher.
 The news is a school production that is a beneficial experience for students at every academic achievement level.
-This year we went green screen with a Tricaster Studio.
+Last year we went green screen with a Tricaster Studio.
 Just another way Fort Rucker Elementary School is preparing students for the 21st Century.

 DODEA Student Information Literacy Standards and National Education

 Technology Standards.
 The goals poster list the two CSIP

 goals and the data to support them.